KailashDN/Deep_Reinforcement_Learning_Gym/Actor_Critic/README.md

 ## Implementation:
 ### Here I have explained some important code and working

-### 1. `DeepQ_Network.py`:
+### 1. `Policy_Model.py`:
 Convolutional Neural Network Model to learn and predict what action to take.
-Our model architecture is the same as in the deep mind atari paper "Playing Atari with Deep        Reinforcement Learning" It takes two inputs:
+It takes two inputs:
 ####
     1. :param frame_dim: The dimension of the given frames
     2. :param num_actions: The number of possible actions